iWinston/typeorm-plus/docs/connection-and-connection-options.md

 ```

 * To perform a connection you either must specify a connection `url`, either specify `host/port/username/password/database`.
-* `autoSchemaCreate` allows you to automatically synchronize your database schema (create new tables,
+* `autoSchemaSync` allows you to automatically synchronize your database schema (create new tables,
 remove/rename old columns, create foreign keys, etc.) on each application run.
 Note that there can be errors in schema
 synchronization (mostly errors can be caused by unresolved foreign keys) and this will crash your application.
 This option should not be used in production, only during development and only if you are too lazy to use